Goto main content

 Our actions

-HI began working in Vietnam very early (1989) to help the many people with disabilities, the injured, and the victims of bombs, anti-personnel mines and explosive remnants of war.
-In 1989, the Vietnamese Ministry for Health asked the organisation to set up the first orthopaedic workshop in Hanoi.
-HI later opened two more orthopaedic fitting workshops in 1993 and 1994, one in Dalat and one in the province of Dong Ha.
+HI started to work in Vietnam in 1989 to help the victims of bombs, anti-personnel mines and explosive remnants of war.
+In 1989, the Ministry of Health asked HI to set up the first orthopaedic workshop in Hanoi.
+In 1993 and 1994, HI opened two more orthopaedic workshops in Dalat and Dong Ha provinces.

 Areas of intervention